Procedure: Professional Staff Scholarship Scheme (PSSS)

 - The staff member’s Performance Development Review (PDR) or local area performance review identifies that the:

 - eligible staff member’s performance is at least satisfactory or better (in the most recent completed PDR or as indicated by the supervisor on the PSSS Application form); and

 - The Professional Staff Scholarship Scheme is not used to:

 - maintain job related operational accreditation or membership (e.g. professional association membership fees), unless the accreditation/membership contains a component of training;

 - fund development opportunities which have been supported by other formal ANU scholarship schemes;

 - cover the cost of living and travel related expenses;

-- fund conference attendance which could be supported by other ANU scholarship schemes (such as: the Professional Staff Development Endowment Fund).
+- fund conference attendance which could be supported by other ANU scholarship schemes (such as: the Professional Staff Development Endowment Fund); and

 - fund study tours or cross institutional visits to develop job or operational experience.

 - Previous Professional Staff Scholarship Scheme recipients may re-apply for the fund after a two year period, from the date that they were advised that their previous successful scholarship was granted.

 Selection and level of support

 - Where the value of the development initiative exceeds the value of the scholarship granted, nothing within this procedure prevents the applicant from seeking additional assistance via appropriate funding sources (e.g. ANU Travel Grants, College based development assistance etc).

 - Priority is provided to applications supporting formal qualifications.

 Preparation and submission of scheme applications

 - There are two rounds annually for scholarship applications.